 For gTLDs the arbitration will be conducted in the English language and will occur in Los Angeles County, California, USA.

 For ccTLDs that have dispute resolution clauses with ICANN, the place of arbitration needs to be agreed to by both parties.
-Typically there is language inserted that identifies the law that will be relevant in evaluating each party’s actions, such as the law of the country n which the ccTLD is operated for ccTLDs, and the laws of California for ICANN’s actions.
+Typically there is language inserted that identifies the law that will be relevant in evaluating each party’s actions, such as the law of the country in which the ccTLD is operated for ccTLDs, and the laws of California for ICANN’s actions.

 Which IANA service or activity is affected (Applicability of local law for the administration by the IANA Functions Operator of ccTLDs associated with a specific country or territory (ccTLDs)

-The IANA Functions Contract clearly establishes the importance of the GAC Principles 2005 in the delegation and redelegation of ccTLDs.
+The NTIA IANA Functions Contract clearly establishes the importance of the GAC Principles 2005 in the delegation and redelegation of ccTLDs.

-As such ection 1.7 of the GAC Principles 2005 clearly sets the stage for such oversight by governments:
+As such Section 1.7 of the GAC Principles 2005 clearly sets the stage for such oversight by governments:

 1.7.
 It is recalled that the WSIS Plan of action of December 2003 invites “Governments to manage or supervise, as appropriate, their respective country code top-level domain name”.
 Any such involvement should be based on appropriate national laws and policies.
 It is recommended that governments should work with their local Internet community in deciding on how to work with the ccTLD Registry.

-Within the context provided by ection 1.2 of the same document:
+Within the context provided by Section 1.2 of the same document:

 1.2.
 The main principle is the principle of subsidiarity. ccTLD policy should be set locally, unless it can be shown that the issue has global impact and needs to be resolved in an international framework.
 Most of the ccTLD policy issues are local in nature and should therefore be addressed by the local Internet Community, according to national law.

-Given the currently seeks government approval for all ccTLD delegations and redelegations governments usually limit the use of their power in these matters to redelegations where the local government is requesting a change of ccTLD manager which is not supported by the current manager.
+Given the IFO currently seeks government approval for all ccTLD delegations and redelegations governments usually limit the use of their power in these matters to redelegations where the local government is requesting a change of ccTLD manager which is not supported by the current manager.

 ccTLD delegations and redelegations are affected.